Vigraharaja IV: Cultural activities

 According to Prithviraja-Viajaya, Vigraharaja commissioned as many buildings as the hill forts he captured.
 Most of these appear to have been destroyed or converted to Muslim structures (such as Adhai Din Ka Jhonpra) after the Muslim conquest.
 He established a number of towns named Visalapura ("the city of Visala") after his alternative name Visala.
 He is also said to have commissioned a lake named Visalasara (also known as Vislya or Bisalia) in Ajmer.
 According to Prithviraj Raso, the king saw a beautiful spot with springs and hills while returning from a hunt.
 He ordered his chief minister to construct a lake at this spot.

 He also founded the Vigrahapura town (modern Bisalpur) on the site of an older town called Vanapura.
 There, he constructed the Gokarnesvara temple, now popularly known as Bisal Deoji's temple.

 Like his predecessors, Vigraharaja was a devout Shaivite, as indicated by his Harakeli-Nataka.
 He also aided Jain scholars, and participated in their religious ceremonies.
 At the request of the Jain religious teacher Dharmaghosha-Suri, he banned animal slaughter on the Ekadashi day.

 The Bijolia rock inscription describes Vigraharaja as "a protector of the needy and the distressed".
 He is generally considered one of the greatest rulers of the Chauhan Dynasty.
-Historian Dashratha Sharma calls him "Vigraharaja the Great" and describes his reign as the "Golden age of Sapdalaksha" (the Chauhan Territory).
+Historian Dasharatha Sharma calls him "Vigraharaja the Great" and describes his reign as the "Golden age of Sapdalaksha" (the Chauhan Territory).

 Vigraharaja's son Amaragangeya succeeded him on the throne.